 Standards of behavior.
 Ground rules that shape the "committee culture" are extremely important.
 What are the commonly accepted norms of behavior during the meeting?
 Establishing and posting written ground rules during the meeting will help keep the meeting effective.
 More on this later.

-Member commitment.
-If the meeting is interesting, communication clear, and if effective consequences are designed into the safety system, members will consistently attend.
-During the meeting members actively participate.
+Member commitment: If the meeting is interesting, communication clear, and if effective consequences are designed into the safety system, members will consistently attend.
+During the meeting, members actively participate.

-Member input and interaction.
-The successful meeting invites everyone to participate.
+Member input and interaction: The successful meeting invites everyone to participate.
 Interaction is expected, however, ground rules establish appropriate and inappropriate interaction.
 The most effective safety committee chairs tap into the creativity of each member.

 As we learned in other modules, in addition to hazard identification and accident investigation, safety committee members will benefit from other topics as well.
-They include meeting management (of course), conflict resolution, problem solving, and group communications.
+They include meeting management, conflict resolution, problem-solving, and group communications.

-Ground rules tell safety committee members about the procedures that are followed and behaviors that are acceptable or not acceptable.
-It's crucial that ground rules be developed by the members so that they "own" the rules.
+Ground rules tell safety committee members about the procedures and behaviors that are acceptable and those that are not.
+Ground rules must be developed by the members so that they "own" the rules.
 Ground rules should be written and clearly understood by all members.

-Start by reviewing any old business that you might have from the last meeting.
+Start by reviewing any old business you might have from the last meeting.
 Warning, don't let this old business build up as it will send the message that the safety committee is a "do nothing" group.
 Don't get in the habit of "revisiting" too much.

 Here's where the fun begins.
 Hopefully, new business in your safety committee may include a variety of topics and tasks.
 Once again, most new business can be expected, but be sure to include a little bit of a surprise to help keep interest.
 Here are some ideas for new business:

-Discuss new rules: It's important to review any new company policies, government regulations, or industry standards with the safety committee.
+Discuss new rules.
+It's important to review any new company policies, government regulations, or industry standards with the safety committee.
 An educational "heads up" will help members answer potential questions in their departments.

-It's not over until the paper work is done!
-Once the meeting is over, it's time to begin planning for the next meeting (can't say that too many times :-) It's important to be communicating with the safety committee throughout the month to:
+It's not over until the paperwork is done!
+Once the meeting is over, it's time to begin planning for the next meeting (can't say that too many times).
+It's important to be communicating with the safety committee throughout the month to:

 Revise and improve: Given all the feedback, the chairperson may more effectively improve the many processes and procedures related to safety committees.